GNK Dinamo Zagreb: Honours

-Dinamo Zagreb's tally of 23 Prva HNL titles is the highest in Croatian football.
+Dinamo Zagreb's tally of 25 Prva HNL titles is the highest in Croatian football.
 They were runners-up in the league four times, and only on four occasions have they concluded a season of Prva HNL finishing out of the top two places in the final standings.
 The team is also the most successful Croatian Cup competitor, appearing so far in 23 of the Cup's 29 staged finals, 16 of which they have won.
-In addition, the club also holds the record for most Croatian Supercup titles, appearing in eleven matches and winning seven times.
+In addition, the club also holds the record for most Croatian Supercup titles, appearing in eleven matches and winning eight times.
 Furthermore, the team managed to achieve the double twelve times, being both the Prva HNL champions and the Croatian Cup winners from 1996 to 1998, again from 2007 to 2009, from 2011 to 2012, 2015 to 2018 and most recently in season 2020–21.